alexch/ruby_notes/ruby-basics/blocks.md

 # Making the default block visible

-`&` turns a default block into a proc
+`&` turns the default block into a proc

     @@@ ruby
     def for_each(array, &block)